Start Your Project

 What does this sit alongside in a typical Dubai entity stack?

-Back-office platforms we sit alongside: Microsoft Dynamics 365, ServiceNow, Salesforce, SAP S/4HANA, Oracle Fusion, Workday.
-These continue to handle finance, HR, and back-office case management.
+Back-office platforms - we sit alongside Microsoft Dynamics 365, ServiceNow, Salesforce, SAP, and Oracle for finance, HR, and back-office case management.

-Identity and access systems: Microsoft Entra for workforce identity, with UAE PASS bridging citizen-side authentication.
-Identity governance via SailPoint, Oracle Access Governance, or SAP IAG depending on the entity's existing estate.
+Identity and access - we sit alongside Microsoft Entra for workforce identity, with UAE PASS bridging citizen-side authentication.

 Integration approach is scoped during discovery.
 We don't ask you to rip and replace anything that works.